 Hydrogen can be used for a variety of uses including natural gas blending, ammonia production, and mobility applications.
-Fuel cells for stationary power generation are also being considered to provide a carbon emission free solution continuous electricity generation.
+Fuel cells for stationary power generation are also being considered to provide a carbon emission free solution for continuous and backup electricity generation.